 Sodium Lauryl Sulfate

-SLS is a form of surfactant.
-It lowers the surface tension between oil and water molecules for them to bond and lift debris, like grease or dirt.
-SLS is also an agent for foaming that makes products lather up, making it simple for users to spread the product around their mouth.
+SLS is a type of surfactant.
+It lowers the surface tension between the oil and water molecules in order for them to bond and remove debris such as dirt or grease.
+It’s also an agent for foaming that makes make products more lather and makes it easier for consumers to spread the product around the mouth.

-It’s also a good detergent and foaming agent, so it helps toothpaste to foam more quickly and provides a better cleansing effect.
-Because it helps to eliminate irritating irritants and make it simpler to clean your teeth It’s an ingredient which is utilized in foaming toothpastes and mouthwashes.
+It’s also a good detergent and foaming agent so it helps toothpaste to foam more quickly and provides a better cleansing result.
+Because it helps to eliminate irritating irritants and make it simpler to keep your teeth clean It’s an ingredient which is utilized in mouthwash and foaming toothpaste.

-SLS can cause skin irritation when used for prolonged periods.
-It’s an unsuitable choice for those with sensitive skin or those with rosacea.
-It’s an inflammatory condition of the skin, which causes redness, swelling, and itching.
+SLS may cause irritation to the skin when it is used over a long period of time.
+This can make it an unsuitable choice for those with sensitive skin or those with rosacea.
+It’s which is an inflammation condition that affects the skin that causes swelling, redness, and itching.

-The menthol in peppermint can be responsible for the cooling, refreshing feeling it gives.
-Menthol can be utilized in fighting bad bacteria.
+The menthol contained in peppermint is the reason for the cooling, refreshing feeling it gives.
+Menthol can also be used to fight harmful bacteria.

-Bob Vogt (Colgate senior flavorist) claims that peppermint is one of the most popular flavors because of its “slightly sweet taste” and “lingering coolness”.
-This can be a great way to disguise some of the flavors that aren’t as appealing from other ingredients.
+Bob Vogt (Colgate senior flavorist), says that peppermint is one of the most popular flavors because of its “slightly sweet flavor” and “lingering cooling sensation”.
+It can also help mask the off-flavors of other ingredients.

-Historically, mint oil has been used as a therapeutic and pharmaceutical ingredient, and is one of the most sought-after flavors in toothpaste and mouthwash to this day.
+Mint oil was utilized for centuries for its therapeutic and medicinal ingredient.
+It’s one of the most widely-used flavors for toothpastes and mouthwashes today.
 You can see why.
-Mint oil is an easily grown, common plant found across all areas of the globe.
+Mint oil is an easily grown, common plant that is found in all regions across the world.